-2016: Has started all 11 games, making 21 tackles (15 solo) and recording a fumble recovery.
+2016: Has played in all 14 games this year, making 29 tackles (20 solo) and recording one fumble recovery.

 College: Played two years at Illinois after transferring from Globe Institute of Technology (New York)...Named an All-Big Ten Honorable Mention in 2014 and 2015...Totaled 104 tackles, 4.5 sacks, three forced fumbles, five fumble recoveries and three passes defensed in 25 games at Illinois...Played wide receiver and safety in high school before switching to defensive tackle at Globe Tech, where he tallied 10 sacks over two seasons.